 Two of the most common mistakes people make when writing a resume are listing every position they’ve ever held, and generally being too wordy when describing their previous roles.

-Hiring managers have limited time to read through your application, and every second they spend reading filler is a second they’re not getting familiar with your skills, qualifications, and background.
+Hiring managers have limited time to read through your application, and every second they spend reading irrelevant information is a second they’re not getting familiar with your skills, qualifications, and background.

 To help your resume stand out, keep your writing concise and only include information that’s highly relevant to the position.

-By being concise and focusing on your recent, relevant experience, you can quickly highlight your most valuable qualifications while keeping your resume length to an easy-to-read one page — ultimately making any hiring manager’s life easier.
+By being concise and focusing on your recent, relevant experience, you can quickly highlight your most valuable qualifications while keeping your resume length to an easy-to-read one page.

 6. Add numbers to the bullets in your experience section

 Employers love to see that you made a quantifiable impact at your previous jobs.
-Adding hard numbers to some of the bullet points on your resume is a great way to make your resume stand out by showing employers exactly what you achieved in real terms.
+Adding hard numbers to some of the resume bullet points on your resume is a great way to make your resume stand out by showing employers exactly what you achieved.